Anuragprajapatii/eventadder/README.md

         };

         const appId = firebaseConfig.appId;
-        const initialAuthToken = typeof __initial_auth_token !== 'undefined' ? __initial_auth_token : null;
+        // This token is primarily for Canvas environment; for GitHub Pages, users will log in. const initialAuthToken = typeof __initial_auth_token !== 'undefined' ? __initial_auth_token : null;

         // Get references to HTML elements